401(k): an employer-sponsored retirement plan that is available to employees where they can make salary reduction contributions.

-Capital Gains: a taxable event that occurs when an asset like a stock or option is sold for more than the initial purchase price.
+Capital Gains: a taxable event that occurs when an asset like stock or option is sold for more than the initial purchase price.

 CFD Accounts: Contract For Difference accounts.
 Illegal in the United States, offered by international brokers and for non-US residents.
-You are buying a contract to buy a share of a stock.
+You are buying a contract to buy a share of stock.

 Circuit Breaker Halts: during Circuit Breaker Halts, traders cannot trade the stock.

 Crossed Market: refers to a temporary situation where bid prices associated with a particular asset or security is more than the asking price.